gingerchew/Docs/en/extras/migx/migx.backend-usage.md

 | formname | Give each form an unique name.
 This is the value, which you will see in the generated dropdown to switch the form |
 | formtabs | This are the formtabs for this form                                                                               |

-When using multiple forms this will produce an additional field with name 'MIGX\_formname'.
+When using multiple forms this will produce an additional field with name `MIGX_formname`.
-You can use the value of this field to switch tpls in the frontend by using ``` &tpl=`@FIELD:MIGX_formname` ``` and create chunks with the same names as your formnames or you can add an additional field (listbox-TV with name tpl for example) to choose the output-tpl for this item.
+You can use the value of this field to switch tpls in the frontend by using `` &tpl=`@FIELD:MIGX_formname` `` and create chunks with the same names as your `formname` or you can add an additional field (listbox-TV with name tpl for example) to choose the output-tpl for this item.

 ### Preview Feature